bassista/dynamic-consumer/README.md

 # Dynamics Camel Consumers Example

-#### Demonstrate how to use a list of endpoints coming from a configuration to create consumer routes for them.
+#### A simple example to demonstrate how to use a list of endpoints defined in a configuration to create consumer routes for each of them at runtime.

 Given this configuration: